bassosimone/bloom/README.md

 ## The gold standard

 It is important to understand exactly what we want to obtain when we discuss static linking.
-We agreed with [@hellais](https://github.com/hellais) that looking at what the [Docker](https://www.docker.com/) client links, because Docker is also written in Go and links some C code as part of the build process.
+We agreed with [@hellais](https://github.com/hellais) that looking at what the [Docker](https://www.docker.com/) client links, because Docker is written in Go and links some C code.

 ### Linux